 - all-purpose flour – we use AP flour in this recipe instead of cake flour.
 When combined with ultra-light cocoa powder, AP will be strong enough to hold the structure of the cake.
 Otherwise, cake flour mixed with cocoa powder is way too fine.

 - unsweetened natural cocoa powder – I use Ghiradelli 100% unsweetened natural cocoa powder in this recipe.
-Don’t use dutch-processed cocoa powder because it is has a different pH and will impact the final cake.
+If you’d like to use Dutch-process, I suggest only using half Dutch-process and half natural cocoa to minimize pH impact.

 - espresso powder – coffee enhances the flavor of chocolate, so I have espresso powder in this recipe, but it is totally optional!